 Typically, Health and safety personnel are on the ground and often have very limited time at their desk.
 Chemical safety management requires persistence and often involves a lot of document management.
 From our experience with dealing with our clients we have come across the most common pain points associated with Chemical safety management.

 - Regardless of how important chemical safety is, it is only one small part of an EHS’s job.

 - Safety data Sheets management is an ongoing task and it can often lead to many SDS’s being out of date if not managed correctly.

-- For many organisations problems can arise when there is a lack of one standard system across different areas which leads to problems such as duplicates and often excess work for responsible personnel.
+- For many organizations problems can arise when there is a lack of one standard system across different areas which leads to problems such as duplicates and often excess work for responsible personnel.

 - Other problems could be that the excess work is being done however, there is a poor system in place for the distribution of SDS & RA information.

-- Organisations which have their chemical management under control understand the amount of time and resources involved in ensuring compliance.
+- Organizations which have their chemical management under control understand the amount of time and resources involved in ensuring compliance.

-- The lack of consistence can lead to no overall picture of Chemical safety compliance across the organisation.
+- The lack of consistence can lead to no overall picture of Chemical safety compliance across the organization.

 - No handle on hazards on site (Carcinogens, Pregnancy Hazards, Flammables etc)